SpeastTV/BLE-Payloads/README.md

 <details>
 <summary>Windows 🪟</summary>

-_➔ The popup only appears on Windows devices which have Swift Pair enabled_
+_➔ The popup only appears on Windows devices that have Swift Pair enabled_

   - [Customize popup](#windows-devices)